dev-nitinb/ClientRemoteAppIpc/README.md

 ### Appliaction
 Their are 2 Applications:
-1. **Client App**: User needs to enter 2 number to get multiplication value in Remote App.
+1. **Client App**: User needs to enter 2 number to get multiplication value as the result from Remote service in Server App.
 2. **Server App**: Output of input values in Client App is displayed in Server App

 ### Concepts used